|S-Boats in the Kriegsmarine - Russia 1941|

 as well as 24 transport ships (44.093 BRT).
 Heavily damaged were

 3. SFltl took part in the capturing of the Baltic islands.
 The 2. and the

-through from Kronstadt to Sweden.
+from breaking through from Kronstadt to Sweden.

 S-boat alongside "Carl Peters" at Turku - Picture: Archives Ola Erlandsson